amperity/amperity-docs/shared/terms.rst

 .. term-stitched-record-start

-A stitched record is a unique output of the Stitch process that associates the Amperity ID to an individual customer record.
+A stitched record is a unique output of the Stitch process that associates the Amperity ID to a customer.

 .. term-stitched-record-end